-Today is the 5th anniversary of my post Microsoft life :).
+Today is the 5th anniversary of my post-Microsoft life :).
 Hard to believe how time flies!
 It was not just a new career I wanted to pursue; I also wanted to be part of the neighborhood I lived in.
-Being someone coming from totally different culture and moving towards an even more unknown career I had to go through a steep learning curve many take for granted.
+Being someone coming from a totally different culture and moving towards an even more unknown career I had to go through a steep learning curve many take for granted.
 Today I decided to take a pause and celebrate by reflecting on the past five years of my life.
 Other than completing the coach training to obtain a Certified Professional Coach (CPC) and Associated Certified Coach(ACC), here is a snapshot of what else shaped my career/life during this time.

 Served in the Local School Board for Three years

 School PTSA always needs help, so it was not too hard to get started.
 It taught me a few invaluable lessons.
 I learned to get things done while having lots of giggles and comradery.
 Coming from a govt centered country, I surprisingly noticed how powerful this grass root level activist is.
 I also learned what it means to say I am a citizen and I want to make a difference – it could be as simple as spending a Saturday afternoon cleaning the weeds in the school premise or partnering with the teachers in or outside the classrooms.
 I found a great way to use my skills and talent (and my introverted energy) by modernizing the school newsletter and implementing a sustainable process around it.

 Some days I had fun editing our principal’s notes!
 All these helped me make a few truly amazing friends, I finally felt I am part of my neighborhood.